tensorflow/tfx/docs/guide/build_local_pipeline.md

     python run create --pipeline_name <var>pipeline_name</var>
     </pre>

-    The command creates a pipeline run using the `LocalDagRunner`, which adds the following directories to your pipeline:
+    The command creates a pipeline run using `LocalDagRunner`, which adds the following directories to your pipeline:

     *   A **tfx_metadata** directory which contains the ML Metadata store used